Connect with others who understand.

 • Other heart conditions

-Although physical activity usually helps lower the chances of developing AFib, too much intense exercise might raise your risk for this condition.
-Additionally, stressful situations and emotional strain can contribute to the onset of this disorder.
-Both AFib and atrial flutter can also be triggered during heart surgery.
+Regular physical activity usually helps lower the risk of AFib, but too much intense exercise may raise that risk.
+Also, stressful situations and emotional strain can contribute to AFib.
+In some people, heart surgery can trigger AFib or atrial flutter.

 If your doctor suspects atrial flutter, a lung function test might also help confirm the diagnosis.